Polsinelli Transactional Law Center

 - Review and comment on a contract

 KU Law students regularly compete in national transactional law competitions.
 The Transactional LawMeet course is part of a national competition, the goal of which is to provide participants with a meaningful and realistic simulation of transactional practice.
-KU Law students also regularly compete in several other national transactional law competitions.

 The competition involves regional rounds followed by a national round of regional winners.
 Each round consists of three distinct phases.

 - First, students work in teams of two or three to prepare a proposed draft agreement on behalf of one of the two parties to a business transaction.